 \subsubsection{Additional Non-Parametric Meta-Analysis Results}

-Tables \ref{table:trial-level-correlations-naive-only-sandwich} and \ref{table:trial-level-correlations-pseudo-real-sandwich} present the same results as in Tables \ref{table:trial-level-correlations-naive-only} and \ref{table:trial-level-correlations-pseudo-real} of the main text, but using Wald-type confidence intervals based on the sandwich covariance estimator and a $t$ distribution with $N - 1$ degrees of freedom (instead of the BCa bootstrap confidence intervals).
-These confidence intervals are narrower than the BCa bootstrap confidence intervals, but as indicated in the simulations, they may undercover.
+Tables \ref{table:trial-level-correlations-naive-only-sandwich} and \ref{table:trial-level-correlations-pseudo-real-sandwich} present the same results as Tables \ref{table:trial-level-correlations-naive-only} and \ref{table:trial-level-correlations-pseudo-real} in the main text, but using Wald-type confidence intervals based on the sandwich covariance estimator and a $t$ distribution with $N - 1$ degrees of freedom (instead of the BCa bootstrap confidence intervals).
+These confidence intervals are narrower than the BCa bootstrap confidence intervals, but as suggested by the simulations, they may have undercoverage.